The project investigates the association between consumption of processed meat (sausage) and colorectal cancer (CRC).

 |Financed by:||The Research Council of Norway|

-Norway has the highest incidence of CRC in Europe, and in two Norwegian prospective studies frequent consumption of sausages was associated with increased risk of CRC.
+Norway has the highest incidence of colorectal cancer (CRC) in Europe, and in two Norwegian studies frequent consumption of sausages was associated with increased risk of CRC.
 It is therefore an urgent need for more research that can identify potential underlying mechanisms, and at the same time find opportunities to make processed meat products healthier.

 Recently, there has been an increasing interest in using vegetables in meat products.
 More knowledge is needed about the health effects of such products, especially if the addition of vegetables can reduce the risk of CRC.

 The project VegMeatCRC will quantify potential carcinogenic compounds formed during heat treatment of test products, and in the digestive tract using in vitro models.
 The carcinogenic potential (tumour development) will be determined in a mouse model.
 Observed changes in the gut microflora will be compared with analyses of microflora obtained from individuals participating in a Norwegian CRC screening program.